Have You Heard of TK?

 Provide opportunities for students to use other tools such as paint brushes and water.
 Let students paint their name with water on the playground, use Wiki-sticks to create letters and numbers, or write in shaving cream on the tables.

 To clean up, wipe up with DRY paper towels first.
-When most of the soap is off the table,
+When most of the soap is off the table, use damp paper towels and then dry ones. |

 4. Set up educational centers that promote investigation, exploration, and imagination.